Dareck7/htb/penetration_testing_process.md

 ## Vulnerability Assessment
 <br>
-With this information, we can look for known vulnerabilities and investigate questionable features that may allow for unintended actions.
+With this information, we can look (Nessus, Qualys, OpenVAS) for known vulnerabilities and investigate questionable features that may allow for unintended actions.

 <br>
 <br>